manojo/staged-fold-fusion/README.md

 Using the code in your project
 ==============================

-This repo has been snapshot on Sonatype.
 Add the following lines to your `sbt` build to start using:

     libraryDependencies += "com.github.manojo" % "staged-fold-fusion
     _2.11" % "0.1-SNAPSHOT"